-When you shop at Costco, not only can you save a good deal of money, but you also get free samples of food while you shop.
+When you shop at Costco, not only can you save money, you also get free samples of food while you shop.
 Not to mention, the cheapest hot dog or pizza and soft drink combo around at the Costco food court.

-In some situations, however, Costco may not be the right choice for you.
+In some situations, however, Costco membership may not be the right choice for you.

-For other people, the closest Costco might still be quite far and you could end up not using your Costco membership as much as you expected.
+For other people, the closest Costco store might still be quite far.
+As a result, you may not use your Costco membership as much as you expected.
 While you can still get some things shipped, you really have to make sure those staples account for the annual cost.

 Some individuals also simply don’t like the Costco atmosphere.
 While the lines are efficient, they’re generally long, especially if you’re shopping after work or over the weekend.
 If you can fit it into your schedule, consider going right when they open.

 Costco also has a no-frills environment, which largely accounts for their low prices.
 Still, you are shopping at a warehouse club with a lot of concrete and fluorescent lighting.